michaelborck-presentations/ai-in-pedagogical-design-and-delivery/docs/guides/QUIZ-SETUP-GUIDE.md

 **Introduce the diagnostic:**

 > "Before we start, I want to understand where you're starting from so I can make this most useful for you.
-You'll spend 15 minutes on a quick assessment—not for grades, just to personalize your learning path.
+You'll spend 15 minutes on a quick assessment—not for grades, just to personalise your learning path.
 You'll get instant results with specific recommendations for what to focus on in our two hours together."

 **Set expectations:**